Cybersecurity Standards and Frameworks

 Cybersecurity standards are generally applicable to all organizations regardless of their size or the industry and sector in which they operate.
-This page provides generic information on each of the standards that is usually recognized as an essential component of any cyber security strategy.
+This page provides generic information on each of the common standards that are usually recognized as offering a strong basis for any cybersecurity strategy.

 Want to know more about a specific standard?

-FISMA was put in place to strengthen information security within federal agencies, the National Institute of Standards & Technology (NIST), and the Office of Management & Budget (OMB).
-It requires each agency to implement “policies and procedures to cost-effectively reduce information technology security risks to an acceptable level" as it recognizes the importance of information security to the economy and national security.
+FISMA was put in place to strengthen information security within federal agencies, NIST, and the OMB (Office of Management and Budget).
+It requires each agency to implement “policies and procedures to cost-effectively reduce information technology security risks to an acceptable level”, recognizing the importance of information security to the economy and national security.

-ISO/IEC 27001 is the international Standard for best-practice information security management systems (ISMSs).
+ISO/IEC 27001 is the international standard for best-practice ISMSs (information security management systems).
 It is a rigorous and comprehensive specification for protecting and preserving your information under the principles of confidentiality, integrity, and availability.
 The Standard offers a set of best-practice controls that can be applied to your organization based on the risks you face, and implemented in a structured manner in order to achieve externally assessed and certified compliance.

 As part of the ISO 27000 series of guidelines, ISO/IEC 27032 can be neatly integrated with your ISMS simply by updating and expanding the policies, processes and training your organization needs.

-ISO/IEC 27035 is the international Standard for incident management.
-Incident management forms the crucial first stage of cyber resilience.
+ISO/IEC 27035 is the international standard for incident management.
 While cybersecurity management systems are designed to protect your organization, it is essential to be prepared to respond quickly and effectively when something does go wrong.
-This Standard also includes guidance for updating policies and processes to strengthen existing controls following analysis of the event, and minimising the risk of recurrence.
+This standard also includes guidance for updating policies and processes to strengthen existing controls following analysis of the event, and minimizing the risk of recurrence.

-Additional benefits can come from implementing ISO/IEC 27035 because an incident management regime is a requirement of certification for both ISO/IEC 27001 and the PCI DSS.
+Additional benefits can come from implementing ISO/IEC 27035 because an incident management regime is a requirement of the PCI DSS.

-ISO/IEC 22301 is the international Standard for business continuity management systems (BCMSs), and forms the final part of cyber resilience.
-This Standard not only focuses on the recovery from disasters, but also on maintaining access to, and security of, information, which is crucial when attempting to return to full and secure functionality.
+ISO 22301 is the international standard for BCMSs (business continuity management systems) and forms a crucial part of cyber resilience.
+This standard not only focuses on recovery from disasters but also on maintaining access to and security of information, which is crucial when attempting to return to full and secure functionality.

 Speak to an expert

-Please contact our team for more information on cybersecurity, and how IT Governance can help your ogranization.
+Please contact our team for more information on cybersecurity, and how IT Governance can help your organization.